diego-carc/ProyectoFinalClustering/README.md

 ![](figures/nbclust_GAP_ward.png)

-Despite the method suggested a total of seven clusters, we opted to expect four groups given the consensus with the other two methods (not shown).
+Despite the method suggested a total of seven clusters, we observed the other methods came to a consensus of four clusters (not shown).
+Thus we picked four as our expected number of clusters.
+Even in this figure, we observe the first significative slope change is given by four clusters, then the function gets stable.

 ### Figures and interpretation